All Episodes

 But they've got to have a location.

-I tend to think that they're probably spread out throughout Gaza, and it's not going to be oh, one location.
+I tend to think that they're probably spread out throughout Gaza and it's not going to be, oh, one location.

-There's there's every hostage.
+There's every hostage.

 I wish it was that way, but wishing it doesn't make it so.

-And when is Joe going to react to the 24 U.S. military personnel now wounded last week after two American uh military bases in Iraq and Syria were hit by drones?
+And when is Joe going to react to the 24 U.S. military personnel now wounded last week after two American military bases in Iraq and Syria were hit by drones?

 When are they going to be held accountable?

-You know, when are we gonna when is there gonna be accountability now that we have a new speaker, Congresswoman Talib doubling down again in spite of worldwide intelligence and confirmation that Israel did not bomb a hospital in Gaza, that the bomb that landed next to the hospital in the parking lot that destroyed the cars in the parking lot, but not all of them, just a couple of them.
+You know, when is there going to be accountability now that we have a new speaker, Congresswoman Tlaib, doubling down again in spite of worldwide intelligence and confirmation that Israel did not bomb a hospital in Gaza, that the bomb that landed next to the hospital in the parking lot that destroyed the cars in the parking lot,

-Uh that was that was fired from inside of Gaza by the Islamic Jihad, another terror organization funded by Iran running their their proxy wars as they usually do.
+but not all of them, just a couple of them, that was fired from inside of Gaza by the Islamic Jihad, another terror organization funded by Iran, running their proxy wars as they usually do.

-It's just it's unbelievable to me.
+It's just, it's unbelievable to me.

-The language that we've been hearing and from some of our most prestigious universities and are prestigiously, you know, tenured professors at these institutions.
+You know, how would you feel after 9-11, the language that we've been hearing from some of our most prestigious universities and our prestigiously, you know, tenured professors at these institutions.

 No, he wasn't.